Moving to France as an American? Why You Should Keep Your Investments in the U.S.

 The U.S.–France tax treaty offers a major benefit:

-👉 France gives you a tax credit equal to the French tax liability on your U.S.-sourced interest, dividends, pensions, and capital gains.
+👉 France gives you a tax credit equal to the French tax liability on your U.S.-sourced interest, dividends, and capital gains.

 In other words:

-You don’t get double-taxed.
+You don’t get double-taxed

 ❌ The Big Problem: PFIC Rules for Americans in France